heuer/segno/docs/serializers.rst

 If the QR Code should be serialized to a buffer, use the ``kind`` parameter to specify the output format.
+Please note that some serializers write bytes while others write strings, see :py:meth:`segno.QRCode.save` for details.

 .. code-block:: python